 Chief Morris has authored more than 100 articles, many related directly to firefighter safety, which have been published in fire and emergency medical service journals.
 He has lectured to more than 400 fire service conferences on fire service management, health and safety programs, disaster planning and mass casualty management, police-fire unified command operations, as well as, the application of the Incident Management (Command) System to major incidents.
 Chief Morris has lectured at conferences in Great Britain, Ireland, Finland, Australia, South Africa, Venezuela and Canada.

 Chief Morris has worked as a consultant and contractor for the National Fire Academy and assisted in the development of four Academy courses.
 He has also served as an adjunct instructor at the Academy’s Emmitsburg, Maryland, campus.
 He has been a faculty member in the fire service bachelor degree programs for both Arizona State University and Ottawa University.

 Chief Morris is the past President of the National Fire Service Incident Management System Consortium.
-During the 1990’s, the Consortium completed work to merge the two most popular Command systems used by the American fire service – Fireground Command and the Incident Command System.
+During the 1990’s, the Consortium completed work to merge the best elements of two most popular Command systems used by the American fire service – Fireground Command and the Incident Command System.
 The Consortium has released seven model procedures guides reflecting the merger.